 Follow these steps to edit the description for an object:

-Expand the Documentation panel if it is not presently expanded.
+Expand the Documentation panel.
 The Description setting displays.

 In the Description setting, edit the information to display when viewing documentation for this object and then press Enter.
 Alternatively, use the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor to stylize your text by clicking the More icon